Ashton-Sidhu/aethos/README.md

   - Interactive checklists and tips to either remind or help you through your analysis.
   - Comparing train and test data distribution
   - Exporting trained models as a service (Generates the necessary code, files and folder structure)

+You can view a full list of implemented techniques in the documentation or here: [TECHNIQUES.md](https://github.com/Ashton-Sidhu/aethos/blob/develop/TECHNIQUES.md)

 Plus more coming soon such as: